- JOIN NOW

 This lesson involves class discussion and individual activities using the accompanying PowerPoint presentation and student worksheets.
 Students are encouraged to think about their own inspirations as the plenary exercise.

 Below are the resources available for these lessons.
-Sign up for a free trial to download now, or login and click on the download link below if you are already a member.
+Join now, or login and click on the download link below if you are already a member.

 Life Skills – Role Models